VSEC is locally operated as a proud member of the PetVet Care Centers Network.

 - Ability to work with or around sick animals, potentially hazardous materials, cleaning chemicals, gas anesthetics, zoonotic diseases, and unpleasant odors

-- Must be flexible with scheduling and able to work weekends, overnights and holidays
+- Must be flexible with scheduling

 - This is a strenuous job that requires a lot of lifting, cleaning, and constant motion